Social Worker Degree Apprenticeship

 All applicants will be required to declare any previous offences (including cautions and formal warnings unless filtered) and, if selected, successful applicants will be required to undergo a Disclosure and Barring Scheme check to ensure their suitability for working with vulnerable groups.
 In addition, applicants will need to complete health check questionnaire and give permission for contact with their GP, where necessary, to confirm their suitability for social work training.

-Selection for the BSc (Hons) Social Worker (Integrated Degree Apprenticeship) involves two key stages to assess candidates’ potential and aptitude for the course.
+Selection for the Social Worker Apprenticeship involves two key stages to assess candidates’ potential and aptitude for the course.
 The relevant sponsoring local authority, private, independent or voluntary organisation will short-list and interview appropriate candidates.
 Successful candidates will then undertake selection at the University of Bedfordshire, which entails completion of a written test and an individual interview with an academic member of staff, a practice educator and/or a service user/carer representative to assess their academic potential and suitability for social work education and social work.
-Candidates must successfully complete both assessment elements to be offered a place on the BSc (Hons) Social Worker (Integrated Degree Apprenticeship).
+Candidates must successfully complete both assessment elements to be offered a place on the Social Worker Apprenticeship.

 Fee: